anyrun-org/anyrun/README.md

 - Responsive
   - Asynchronous running of plugin functions
 - Wayland native
-  - GTK layer shell for overlaying the window
+  - GTK4 layer shell for overlaying the window
   - data-control for managing the clipboard

 ## Usage

 ### Dependencies

-Anyrun mainly depends various GTK libraries, and rust of course for building the project.
+Anyrun mainly depends various GTK4 libraries, and rust of course for building the project.
 Rust you can get with [rustup](https://rustup.rs).
 The rest are statically linked in the binary.
 Here are the libraries you need to have to build & run it:

 - `gtk-layer-shell (libgtk-layer-shell)`
-- `gtk3 (libgtk-3 libgdk-3)`
+- `gtk4 (libgtk-3 libgdk-3)`
 - `pango (libpango-1.0)`
 - `cairo (libcairo libcairo-gobject)`
 - `gdk-pixbuf2 (libgdk_pixbuf-2.0)`